w38g0ru/vms/docs/contactinformation.rst

 - **Select Address Type**: Confirm whether the address you provided is your "Temporary" or "Permanent" address.

-If everything is correct, click the “Submit” button to save the family member’s information.
+If everything is correct, click the “Submit” button to save the contact information.

 This feature allows you to maintain a record of your close relatives, making it easier to reference their information in various parts of the system.